shabiel/PSN-4-513/README.md

 ```

 4 needs to be a directory where you have write authority; if you need to create
 the directory, you need execute authority over the containing directory.
+A Windows/NT
+directory format is accepted as well. e.g. `D:\HFS\pps_dat\`.

 5 and 6 are the parts of an https url that will get you to the DAT files.
 In
-this case, they represent `https://foia-vista.osehra.org/Patches_By_Application/PSN-NATIONAL%20DRUG%20FILE%20(NDF)/PPS_DATS/`
+this case, they represent `https://foia-vista.osehra.org/Patches_By_Application/PSN-NATIONAL%20DRUG%20FILE%20(NDF)/PPS_DATS/`.
+If you plan to host the dat files yourself, that obviously needs to change.
+If you plan to self host, make sure that you
+use an https server with a valid TLS certificate.
+You may use a self-signed certificate as long as you add it to the Windows
+or Linux trust stores.

 Once you are done, you can come back to the menu and run MD: